 Many common hard drive or OS problems on a Mac can be resolved by repairing your disk permissions and running Repair Disk.
-It's a good practice to run these regularly to keep your system file management at peak performance.
 Before beginning, make sure you close any background applications.

-Repairing Disk Permissions is included in Disk Utility and can help reset all permissions that may interfere with installation, patching, or game play.
+Repairing disk permissions can help reset all permissions that may interfere with installation, patching, or game play.

 - Navigate to /Applications/Utilities/ and open Disk Utility.